 Real Estate and Title Insurance Litigation

+Our commercial litigation lawyers have a vast amount of experience in real estate litigation and title insurance litigation.
+When you buy or sell property, many issues may arise at any stage of the purchase and sale or ownership of your property.
+The sale may not complete or the sale may be completed but then issues with the property are discovered shortly after the sale closes or many years later.
 What options exist if the sale does not complete?
 A buyer or seller who fails to complete the purchase has breached the agreement of purchase and sale.
 If the buyer breaches the agreement, the seller may sell the property to a new purchaser and sue the previous purchaser for any loss the seller suffered on the sale.
 Buyers or sellers may also bring an action for specific performance to force the completion of the purchase.
 Depending on the facts of the case, there may be other options.
-The personal litigation lawyers at Devry Smith Frank LLP can help with these issues.
+The personal litigation lawyers at Devry Smith Frank LLP (“DSF”) can help with these issues.

 Once the property is transferred, a buyer may discover that the seller misrepresented the property.
 Common issues in this regard include sellers advising buyers that basements are dry when, in fact, there is a history of mould or moisture issues.
 A buyer may have recourse against a seller for misrepresentations in these or other circumstances.